 Weight – Each tile weighs approximately 1.88 Lbs.

-Recommended Uses – Soft wood tiles have been used successfully as basement flooring, trade show flooring, exhibit flooring, retail display flooring, living areas, conventions, or any other location where an elegant yet cushioning flooring surface would be useful.
+Recommended Uses – Soft wood tiles are popular for basement flooring, trade show flooring, exhibit flooring, retail display flooring, living areas, and for conventions.
+Anywhere you are looking for an elegant yet cushioning surface, Soft Wood tiles can work well.

 Installation of interlocking tiles is very simple and typically done by the consumer.
 Typical installation of these tiles is as follows:

 - First, clean your subfloor, so it is free of all dirt, grease, or debris.

 - Start in one corner of the room with a corner tile and add border tiles outward along the adjacent walls.
 Add center, corner, and border tiles where you see fit.